 This new legislation applies to all organizations that process personal data (names, email addresses, tracking, etc.) of citizens of the European Union (EU) and European Economic Area (EEA) – regardless of where in the world your business (and data) is based.

 While your business is ultimately responsible for its own compliance, ConvertFlow has implemented changes to our product to make it easier for you to be GDPR compliant and plans to add additional functionality to help with processing your Data Subject Requests.

 Customers of ConvertFlow who are considered to be Controllers under the terms of GDPR should sign a DPA with ConvertFlow.

 ConvertFlow will offer a Data Processing Agreement (DPA) for customers processing information on behalf of EU/EEA citizens.
-If you want to sign a DPA with ConvertFlow, please fill out this form to request a DPA from our team.
+If you want to sign a DPA with ConvertFlow, please click here to request a DPA from our team.